 Marvel decided that the silver screen movie producers shouldn’t have all the fun.
 These characters needed a new home in comic books.

-However beginning in 1969, Marvel Comics began telling stories beginning with bringing Frankenstein’s monster into the continuity as a guest character in The Silver Surfer’s title.
+However, beginning in 1969, Marvel Comics began telling monster stories; it started with bringing Frankenstein’s monster into the continuity as a guest character in The Silver Surfer’s title.
 The character was put on the shelf when he was placed in suspended animation (through a flashback) and frozen.
 But the door had been opened to introduce more of these characters.